MiaLuczak/Project_Kapusta/README.md

 ## About Project

 ![Kapustalogo](https://github.com/MioLuczak/Project_Kapusta/assets/150384855/c420afc7-27f8-462c-88a7-1d0e2e2ae520) <br>
-"Kapu$ta" is a web application for the educational purpose, to trace a monthly incomes and outcomes of your money balance
+"Kapu$ta" is a web application for the educational purpose, of tracing monthly incomes and outcomes of your money balance

 ---